by Mike Ratliff

 I remember hearing that and being dumbfounded.
 It was exactly the opposite of how we think; at least it was for me.
 Our natural minds conceive of timid people as the humble and the bold as the proud.
 However, if a believer is bold in the power of the Holy Spirit they are that way because they see their true position before the Lord by faith then they act accordingly.
 However, the timid believer is one who is not trusting God, but believes that if they obey Him they are taking a greater risk than they want to take.
 They are not being humble and obedient, but are being prideful and disobedient.
 Also, the boldness I am writing about here is boldness by the Spirit-led, not boldness that is presumption.
 The former is a product of genuine humility while the latter comes from pride.
 On the other hand, genuine believers are wise if they do fear God.
 That is good fear, but God gave us a spirit not of fear but of power and love and self-control.
 This fear is the fear of men or the fear of failure or the fear of circumstances all based on self-focus that produces disobedience instead of boldly obeying God as He commands.

-1 After the death of Moses the servant of the Lord, it came to pass that the Lord spoke to Joshua the son of Nun, Moses’ assistant, saying: 2 “Moses My servant is dead.
-Now therefore, arise, go over this Jordan, you and all this people, to the land which I am giving to them-the children of Israel.
-3 Every place that the sole of your foot will tread upon I have given you, as I said to Moses.
-4 From the wilderness and this Lebanon as far as the great river, the River Euphrates, all the land of the Hittites, and to the Great Sea toward the going down of the sun, shall be your territory.
-5 No man shall be able to stand before you all the days of your life; as I was with Moses, so I will be with you.
-I will not leave you nor forsake you.
-6 Be strong and of good courage, for to this people you shall divide as an inheritance the land which I swore to their fathers to give them.
-7 Only be strong and very courageous, that you may observe to do according to all the law which Moses My servant commanded you; do not turn from it to the right hand or to the left, that you may prosper wherever you go.
-8 This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
-For then you will make your way prosperous, and then you will have good success.
+1 Now it came about after the death of Moses the servant of the Lord, that the Lord spoke to Joshua the son of Nun, Moses’ servant, saying, 2 “Moses My servant is dead; now therefore arise, cross this Jordan, you and all this people, to the land which I am giving to them, to the sons of Israel.
+3 Every place on which the sole of your foot treads, I have given it to you, just as I spoke to Moses.
+4 From the wilderness and this Lebanon, even as far as the great river, the river Euphrates, all the land of the Hittites, and as far as the Great Sea toward the setting of the sun will be your territory.
+5 No man will be able to stand before you all the days of your life.
+Just as I have been with Moses, I will be with you; I will not fail you or forsake you.
+6 Be strong and courageous, for you shall give this people possession of the land which I swore to their fathers to give them.
+7 Only be strong and very courageous; be careful to do according to all the law which Moses My servant commanded you; do not turn from it to the right or to the left, so that you may have success wherever you go.
+8 This book of the law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will have success.
 9 Have I not commanded you?
-Be strong and of good courage; do not be afraid, nor be dismayed, for the Lord your God is with you wherever you go.”
-(Joshua 1:1-9 NKJV)
+Be strong and courageous!
+Do not tremble or be dismayed, for the Lord your God is with you wherever you go.”
+Joshua 1:1-9 (NASB)